 As of August 21, 2018, the dataset created for this project consists of 9289 records of degrees conferred by the University of New Mexico between 1912 and 1953.
 This data was mined from UNM course catalogs, Faculty Senate meeting minutes, UNM student newspapers and yearbooks, and Board of Regents meeting minutes.
 Scanned document PDFs were processed using PDFMiner, Notepad ++, and MS Excel.
 Degree recipients' sex was coded based on first and middle names, and the presence of suffixes (Jr., II, III etc.); if the names were ambiguous or unknown, the sex was coded as "U."

-The dataset is currently being expanded to include additional years and a new version will be available by summer 2018.
-It can be downloaded from UNM's Digital Repository and may be used by other researchers.
+The dataset is being expanded as possible to include additional years, and the latest version can be downloaded from UNM's Digital Repository.

 One question that many people have asked about this project is, what about data on race and ethnicity for UNM graduates?

 Unfortunately, the primary sources from which this data was extracted did not include this information in a form that could be easily converted into current terms.
 UNM's Office of Institutional Analytics has interactive data visualizations for degrees conferred in recent years (as well as statistics on enrollment, financial aid, and faculty & staff) on their web page.

 Available in the course catalogs in most of the years covered by our dataset are two tables of aggregate geographical data for currently enrolled students; Table A shows the distribution of students from US states and foreign countries in 1938, and Table B shows the distribution of students by New Mexico county.
 There is also an enrollment summary broken out by sex.